okawo80085/bigBoiTalkBot/README.md

 ### training the AI/neural network model

-to train the model you need to pre-process the training data, AT LEAST ONCE, first
+to train the model you need to pre-process the training data AT LEAST ONCE first or download [our dataset](https://drive.google.com/open?id=1ZEp2oyQ0tz0T9GhOpK7_C0zOnOlC1abV)

 to pre-process the data, run
 ```python